-(R15A0012) ENGINEERING PHYSICS-II
+(R17A0012) ENGINEERING PHYSICS-II

-- 1. To understand the basics of bonding in solids, crystal structures and characterization techniques. - 2.
-To make the students aware of X-ray diffraction and different techniques of it. - 3.
-To understand the behavior of dielectric materials, magnetic materials and nano materials.
+- To understand the basics of bonding in solids, crystal structures and characterization techniques. - To make the students aware of X-ray diffraction and different techniques of it. - To understand the behavior of dielectric materials, magnetic materials and nano materials.

-BONDING IN SOLIDS: Types of bonds- Primary, Secondary, Forces between atoms, Expression for cohesive energy between two atoms.
+BONDING IN SOLIDS:

+Types of bonds - Primary, Secondary, Forces between atoms, Expression for cohesive energy between two atoms.

+CRYSTALLOGRAPHY:

-CRYSTALLOGRAPHY: Introduction, Lattice points, Space lattice, Basis, Unit cell, lattice parameters, Crystal systems, Bravais lattices, Atomic number, coordination number, packing factor of SC,BCC,FCC crystals, Lattice planes, miller indices.
-Expression for inter planar distance in cubic crystal.
+Space lattice, Basis, Unit cell, lattice parameters, Crystal systems, Bravais lattices, Atomic number, coordination number, packing factor of SC,BCC,FCC crystals, Crystal planes and directions - Miller indices.
+Expression for inter planar distance in cubic crystal, Structure of NaCl and Diamond.